Community Conservation Namibia

 The adaptive management cycle

-Important aspects of adaptive management include the setting of quotas for sustainable wildlife utilisation, conservancy zonation and the management of elephants, drought, fires and fisheries (below).
+Additional important aspects of adaptive management include conservancy zonation and the management of elephants, drought, fires and fisheries (below).

 The scale of conservancy management